Is the pool heated?

 What level of swimming can I expect in 9 days?

-All children will be able to swim back and forth from one person to another, know how to get to the edge of the pool and out to safety.
+All children will be able to swim back and forth from one person to another, know how to get to the edge of the pool and Swim to Safety should they fall in.
 In the rare case that your child is not able to do these by the end of a session, we will make arrangements for your child to keep coming to class free of charge until they are able.
-We are here to teach your child to swim, until they are doing so our job isn't over!
+We are here to teach your child to swim, until they are doing so, our job isn't done!

 Do you throw the kids in the water and make them figure it out?